-- E. The Medicaid Provider Manual and WSA provides detailed instructions regarding the following procedures and process associated with the CWP, but not necessarily involving every child enrolled in the program: - 1.
-The training, monitoring and supervision of hourly staff when hiring directly through the choice voucher and when using a provider agency. - 2.
-The exception process for community living support and private duty nursing hours. - 3.
-The development of the IPOS and Annual Budget - 4.
-The grievance and appeal procedure - 5.
-The waiver transfer and termination process. - 6.
-The Quality Assurance and Improvement Audit and review process. - 7.
-Services and supports billing directions for finance departments. - F. The prior authorization of specialized medical equipment lies both with MDHHS and the CMHSP.
-Please see the Medicaid Provider Manual for the items requiring prior authorization from both MDHHS and the CMHSP.
-The prior authorization procedures are as follows: - 1.
-Requests for specialized medical supplies and equipment and all requests for equipment repairs and environmental accessibility adaptations (EAA), otherwise known as home modifications, require prior authorization from MDHHS. - 2.
+- 1. Requests for specialized medical supplies and equipment and all requests for equipment repairs and environmental accessibility adaptations (EAA), otherwise known as home modifications, require prior authorization from MDHHS. - 2.
 WMCMH is responsible for maintaining copies of all documentation submitted to the CWP. - 3.
 "Standards of value purchasing" as defined in the Medicaid Provider Manual must be followed. - 4.
-WMCMH will maintain documentation that all potentially available first and third party reimbursement (private insurance) have been explored and secured. - 5.
+WMCMH will maintain documentation that all potentially available first- and third-party reimbursement (private insurance) have been explored and secured. - 5.
 If a family purchases or builds a home while the child is receiving waiver services, it is the family's responsibility to assure that the home will meet the child's basic needs. - 6.
 For EEA's, the most cost-effective alternative must be identified, and specifications must be completed before obtaining three competitive bids. - 7.
 The EEA shall exclude costs for improvements exclusively required to meet local building codes. - 8.
 CMHSP prior authorization for selected Medical Equipment and Supplies: - a.
 All locally authorized items must meet medical necessity criteria, be included in the child's IPOS with appropriate amount, intensity and duration identified, be present in the child's budget have supervisory approval and physician approval as outlined in Policy 2.2.1 Service Planning - b.
-Items that can be approved by the CMHSP requiring prior approval include: age appropriate toys to address the adaptive or therapeutic need; ADL training aids that enable the child to be as independent as

-West Michigan Children's Waiver Program MACMH Chapter: Board Service and Program Administration Policy # 2-2-9 Section: Assessment, Service Planning and Documentation Revision # 2 possible in areas of self-care; and allergy control supplies used for ongoing management of a diagnosed severe reaction to airborne irritants. c.
-WMCMH will offer direct assistance to explore and secure all potentially available first and third party reimbursement. d.
-WMCMH is responsible for assuring that all documentation requirements have been met and documents are available for auc purposes. e.
-WMCMH must purchase items that have been locally authorized using a tax identification number. f.
-A physician's prescription is required for a purchase, the prescription must be obtained and a copy maintained in the child's record for a purposes. g.
-WMCMH will follow the procedures as outlined in the Medicaid Provider Manual for the authorization of locally authorized medica equipment and supplies that are needed by the child enrolled in the waiver. r audit zed cription for audi edical in the 9.
-The following process is to be used for all items requiring prior authorizations requests to MDHHS for specialized medical equipment, supplies and environmental accessibility adaptations: a.
+Items that can be approved by the CMHSP requiring prior approval include: age-appropriate toys to address the adaptive or therapeutic need; ADL training aids that enable the child to be as independent as possible in areas of self-care; and allergy control supplies used for the ongoing management of a diagnosed severe reaction to airborne irritants. - c.
+WMCMH will offer direct assistance to explore and secure all potentially available first- and third-party reimbursement. - d.
+WMCMH is responsible for assuring that all documentation requirements have been met, and documents are available for audit purposes. - e.
+WMCMH must purchase items that have been locally authorized using a tax identification number. - f.
+A physician's prescription is required for a purchase, the prescription must be obtained and a copy maintained in the child's record for audit purposes. - g.
+WMCMH will follow the procedures as outlined in the Medicaid Provider Manual for the authorization of locally authorized medical equipment and supplies that are needed by the child enrolled in the waiver. - 9.
+The following process is to be used for all items requiring prior authorizations requests to MDHHS for specialized medical equipment, supplies and environmental accessibility adaptations: - a.
 WMCMH staff person completes the Prior Review and Approval Request (PRAR) form.
 This form must accompany every request for specialized equipment, supplies, and EEA.
-The PRAR form must be signed and dated by both the case holder and financial representative. val uest for b.
-The following documentation is submitted to the CWP, with c maintained in the child's ECR for audit purposes: Original PRAR form, filled out completely and signed.
-Original, current prescription (within 365 days) signed physician. -
+The PRAR form must be signed and dated by both the case holder and financial representative.